Epiteugma/13906_FTC2024/README.md

 	+ Robot Controller app should be able to install the firmware onto the Hub, even if if accidentally was bricked in a previous update attempt.

  * Resiliency
-    - FTC software can detect and enable an FTDI init feature that is available with REV Robotics v1.8 Expansion Hub firmware and greater.
+    - FTC software can detect and enable an FTDI reset feature that is available with REV Robotics v1.8 Expansion Hub firmware and greater.
         + When enabled, the Expansion Hub can detect if it hasn't communicated with the Robot Controller over the FTDI (USB) connection.
-	+ If the Hub hasn't heard from the Robot Controller in a while, it will init the FTDI connection.
+	+ If the Hub hasn't heard from the Robot Controller in a while, it will reset the FTDI connection.
 	+ This action helps system recover from some ESD-induced disruptions.
     - Various fixes to improve reliability of FTC software.